chef/chef-web-docs/content/deprecations_json_auto_inflate.md

 JSON document relates too, and then automatically turns the JSON in to that class.

-This deprecation warning was added in Chef Client 12.7.2, and JSON auto inflation will be removed permanently in Chef Client 13.
+This deprecation warning was added in Chef Infra Client 12.7.2, and JSON auto inflation will be removed permanently in Chef Infra Client 13.

 ## Example